What is your cancellation policy?

 Rain or shine, the tour still goes on.
 Everyday somewhere, it is raining on the Big Island.
-If this should happen, we will provide rain ponchos or light rain jackets.
-On some of the tours, we might even have an umbrella or two.
-Typically, we try not to carry umbrellas as they tend to break often with our strong trade winds.
+If this should happen, we will provide umbrellas, rain ponchos or light rain jackets.

 How many people fit on a tour van?

 Essential Hawai‘i specializes in small group tours.
-Our 2015 Ford Transit Van was built as a 15-passenger capacity.
-However, we have modified the seating capacity for comfort and strive to keep the passenger limit to 10 for a better experience.
-Our van has a high-roof ceiling so you can walk right in without ducking down… unless you are 6’6″ or taller.
+We strive to keep the passenger limit at 10-12 for a better experience.
+Our vans have high-roof ceilings so you can walk right in without ducking down… unless you are 6’6″ or taller.

 Where are your pick-up locations on the Big Island?

 All tours begin on the west side of the island with morning pickups at most major hotels from Kona, Waikoloa and Kohala.
-We do pickup in Hilo on our Volcano Lava Hike tour.
 Please review our Pick up Locations list.

 How much hiking is involved in a tour?